rrnewton/haskell-lockfree/README.md

   * ChaseLev - Work-stealing "1.5" ended deques.
   * MegaDeque - a package that picks the best implementation for the interface constraints, which are expressed at the type level.

+  * AtomicPrimops - *safe* CAS/FAA on various kinds of mutable locations
+  * CAS - Compare and swap operations for

 How to Test and Install
 ================================================================================

-First, to really use compare-and-swap based data structures, you should be using GHC 7.4.1 or later.
-These libaries will be force to "fake it" on earlier versions of GHC.
+First, to use compare-and-swap based data structures, you should be using GHC 7.4.1 or later.
+Some of these libaries will be forced to "fake it" on earlier versions of GHC.

 You can install all of the packages in your user's .cabal directory